comcco02/simpleui/README.md

 ![Image](https://user-images.githubusercontent.com/114101723/192025584-113bc064-d39f-4998-a18f-f071936b8638.png)

 - 3 Buttons at the top with food text
-- once one is clicked, app will show options for critiquing the food
+- Once one is clicked, app will show options for critiquing the food
 Categories:
-- what went wrong (drop down that haves options: too hot/cold, not what you ordered, other)
+- What went wrong (drop down that haves options: too hot/cold, not what you ordered, other)
-- if you chose 'Other', describe what went wrong(text box)
+- If you chose 'Other', describe what went wrong(text box)
 - Submit button
-  - color change--console log "Critique submitted!"
+  - Color change--console log "Critique submitted!"

 SD -